 Meat pie, Mash & Mushy Peas in Liverpool

-The meat pie is a very popular British dish and you can find it on the menu at many pubs throughout England.
-I had this one at a local pub while visiting Liverpool, home of The Beatles!
-I have eaten my share of these tasty pies throughout the UK as well as my own country.
-It is a savory pie made with cuts of meat, onion, spices, potato and sometimes ale.
-It is delicious!
+Meat pie is a very popular British dish, and you can find it on the menu at many pubs throughout England.
+I had this one at a local pub while visiting Liverpool, home of The Beatles.
+I have eaten my share of these tasty pies throughout the UK, as well as my own country.
+It is a savory pie made with cuts of meat, onion, spices, potato, and sometimes ale.

-Often it is served with potatoes, in this case I had mashed, and a side of gravy.
-If you are lucky, you may get a side of mushy peas with your meat pie- delicious!
+Often meat pies are served with potatoes and a side of gravy.
+If you are lucky, you may get a side of mushy peas with your meat pie.

 Fish Pie & Fresh Chicken Pate in Woodstock

 During my visit to Blenheim Palace in Woodstock, I stopped into a local pub for lunch.
 Pub food is some of the best food while visiting England because that is where you will find great local cooking using fresh ingredients.
-In this case I could not resist two of my favorites- fish pie plus a plate of fresh chicken pate!
+In this case I could not resist two of my favorites- fish pie, plus a crock of fresh chicken pate.

-It was a chilly day in Woodstock so the creamy fish pie was flavorful and perfect .
-It was served with a browned mashed potato crust which was delicious, especially when accompanied with a side of green beans.
-I’ve had my share of fish pie in England, Scotland and Ireland, and it is a tasty regional dish.
-Then that fresh chicken pate was incredible, so smooth and flavorful when spread on warm crusty bread.
+It was a chilly day in Woodstock, so this hearty fish pie was flavorful and perfect.
+It was topped with a browned mash potato crust which was delicious, especially when accompanied with a side of green beans.
+Then that fresh chicken pate was incredible, it was savory and smooth.
+The pate was perfect to spread on all that warm crusty bread.
 This meal was definitely one of my favorite pub meals, ever!